junxit/us-congress-bills-109/derived/amendments.md

 ### 7 U.S.C. § 2011

-> by striking “and benefits” and inserting “benefits”, and
+> by striking “and benefits” and inserting “benefits”,

 | | |
 |---|---|